secretstartups/handbook/content/job-families/sales/job-professional-services-engagement-manager.md

 #### Professional Services Engagement Manager (Intermediate) Responsibilities

 - Perform discovery (with account team or with customer) to understand customer current-state, constraints and desired positive business outcomes.
-- Identify standard and custom services to align to customer outcomes
+- Identify standard and custom services to align to customer outcomes.
 - Build custom-scoped services engagement proposals for key strategic customers with guidance/review from Sr. Engagement Manager.
 - Explain technical solution proposal to account team and/or customer.
-- Meet and exceed set financial targets
+- Meet and exceed set financial targets.
 - Explain GitLab Services value proposition, catalog of service offerings, and methodologies.
 - Explain standard packaged solutions to Customer to gain agreement to move forward.
 - Help customer understand commercial terms - price, period of performance, payment/invoice structure, etc.
 - Guide Account team to execute governing legal agreement to execute services.
 - Coach Account Executives on how to include consulting and education services on quote/order form.
 - Coordinate closing process with help from Account Executive.
 - Coordinate staffing requirements with PS Operations team to ensure skillset, language, and timezone match are appropriate for each engagement.
 - Handle standard objections related to price, DIY implementations, etc.
 - Update quarterly bookings forecast on a weekly basis using Salesforce/Clari.
-- Identify and communicate risks to account executives and EM leadership team
+- Identify and communicate risks to account executives and EM leadership team.
 - Build relationships with Account Executives, Customer Success Managers and Solutions Architects within their patch to ensure Global Services are included as part of the standard customer journey.
 - Join Sales leadership forecast calls (within patch) to report on Services Forecast and to identify key customer accounts where services should be attached.
 - Provide timely and predictable responses to incoming questions/requests from customers or account executives to reinforce positive brand of Global Services.
 - Establish mentorship with more senior engagement manager.
-- Setup individual development plan
+- Setup individual development plan.
 - Communicate trends in customer behavior to Practice Management team.

 #### Professional Services Engagement Manager (Intermediate) Requirements

-- Knowledge of professional services selling processes
+- Knowledge of professional services selling processes.
-- Experience with Salesforce as a means of prospecting, forecasting and quoting
+- Experience with Salesforce as a means of prospecting, forecasting and quoting.

 ### Senior Professional Services Engagement Manager